Gase will again have Loggains call Jets' plays on offense - WHIZ News

 “I didn’t feel like it was a play-call thing that was going on why we didn’t have success.
 We have to still execute whatever is called.”

-NOTES: WRs Jamison Crowder (groin) and Breshad Perriman (concussion protocol), K Sam Ficken (groin), LB Jordan Jenkins (ribs/shoulder) and S Bradley McDougald (shoulder) were not expected to practice. … Gase said the Jets are hoping Crowder, who missed the game against Buffalo, will progress through the week and play at Kansas City. … The team will also decide on Ficken by Friday.
-Sergio Castillo could be elevated for the second straight game if Ficken can’t go. … Gase indicated McDougald’s shoulder injury could be serious and he could miss the game. … QB Sam Darnold (shoulder), LT Mekhi Becton (shoulder), RB Frank Gore (hand), G Alex Lewis (shoulder), OL Josh Andrews (shoulder) and LB Blake Cashman (hamstring) were expected to be limited. … Second-year DL Quinnen Williams has been the subject of trade rumors, but Gase said the team’s official position is that the 2019 first-rounder is “going to be here” and added the reports “are false.”
+NOTES: WRs Jamison Crowder (groin) and Breshad Perriman (concussion protocol), K Sam Ficken (groin), LB Jordan Jenkins (ribs/shoulder), S Bradley McDougald (shoulder) and OL Conor McDermott (illness) did not practice. … Gase said the Jets are hoping Crowder, who missed the game against Buffalo, will progress through the week and play at Kansas City. … The team will also decide on Ficken by Friday.
+Sergio Castillo could be elevated for the second straight game if Ficken can’t go. … Gase indicated McDougald’s shoulder injury could be serious and he could miss the game. … QB Sam Darnold (shoulder), LT Mekhi Becton (shoulder), RT George Fant (knee), RB Frank Gore (hand), G Alex Lewis (shoulder), OL Josh Andrews (shoulder) and LB Blake Cashman (hamstring) were all limited. … Second-year DL Quinnen Williams has been the subject of trade rumors, but Gase said the team’s official position is that the 2019 first-rounder is “going to be here” and added the reports “are false.”
 Gase said the Jets have no plans to trade Williams, and added that GM Joe Douglas indicated that to Williams and his agent.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL